Important Note:

 • Hosehair Pottery

 Horsehair pottery is made by gathering horse hair (usually from the tail where the strands are thick and coarse) and burning it onto the surface of a piece of pottery immediately after it is removed from a hot kiln (around 1200 degrees F).
 The hair burns onto the surface leaving behind ash and a black carbon residue is absorbed into the clay where it burns, creating distinctive black lines.
-I use the addition of mica powder and clay slip to the surface of my pots.
+I add mica powder and clay slip to the surface of my pots.
 The mica adds color and illumination, while the textures add movement and depth.
-This firing process originates from Native American tribes who would use this practice to honor their horses.
+This firing process originates from Native American tribes who use this practice to honor their horses.

 Want me to make you something special?